The South China Sea

 SOUTH CHINA SEA (Oct.
 15, 2012) The Nimitz-class aircraft carrier USS George Washington (CVN 73) is underway in the South China Sea.
 George Washington and embarked Carrier Air Wing (CVW) 5 provide a combat-ready force that protects and defends the collective maritime interest of the U.S. and its allies and partners in the Asia-Pacific region.
 The U.S. Navy is constantly deployed to preserve peace, protect commerce, and deter aggression through forward presence.
 Image by U.S. Navy available under a Creative Commons License

-More recently on 28 May 2018 two U.S. warships passed close by the Paracel Islands much to the annoyance of the Chinese.
-The Chinese claimed they did not have permission, while the U.S. disputes the need to have it.
+More recently on 28 May 2018 two US warships passed close by the Paracel Islands much to the annoyance of the Chinese.
+The Chinese claimed they did not have permission, while the US disputes the need to have it.
 Both Chinese and America continue to carry out naval exercises in the area.
-The U.S. is still heavily involved in the defense of both Taiwan and the Philippines (see our One China Policy page).
-Britain has indicated its brand new aircraft carrier the Queen Elizabeth will take part in them.
+The US is still heavily involved in the defense of both Taiwan and the Philippines (see our One China Policy page).
+Britain sailed its new aircraft carrier HMS Queen Elizabeth through the area in July 2021.

 Only time will tell if some sort of amicable agreement can be reached over the control and development over the this huge area of ocean and its many islands.